-The biggest challenge businesses are facing today is the question of how to adapt to our new economy and thrive in an age of fast-paced emerging technology without losing the human being in the mix.
+One of the biggest challenges organizations face today is how to adapt and thrive in an age of fast emerging technology, without losing the human being in the mix.

 In the information age, your business could thrive on data intelligence and analytical thinking for strategic decision making.
 We have now entered the conceptual age where soon machines will beat humans at these knowledge-based cognitive tasks.

 My mission at MindEQuity is to help forward-thinking organizations cultivate balance, related to

 people… left and right brain, wisdom and intelligence, thinking and sensing,

 space… physical and digital,